 - Pre-scan job commands for syntax errors before submitting them to the system for processing - Spawning tasks (forking) and waiting until all spawned tasks have been completed (joining).
-A command file may be spawned. - Switch a terminal between time sharing and transaction processing - Invoke compilation and/or Linker if a source file or object unit file is invoked in a program execution command

-Invoke the HELP facility

-Change the file directory used for the default accessing of files
+A command file may be spawned.
+AGAIN-THI.IS THE FIR:Z HAVE HEAR OF THIS - Switch a terminal between time sharing and transaction processing - Invoke compilation and/or Linker if a source file or mot curve object unit file is invoked in a program execution plonned command - Invoke the HELP facility - Change the file directory used for the default accessing of files

 The current CP-V BATCH processor facility used to submit control command files to the spooling system for scheduling and execution of batch jobs will retain a similar personality in CP-6.
-Of particular importance is the retention of the easy to use parameter substitution capability and the EXEC facility which allows command files to call other command files or data files.
+Of particular importance is the retention of the easy to use parameter substitution capability and the EXEC facility which allows command files to call other command files or data files. $E \times EQ$ function of